EXCLUSIVE -Wide-ranging SolarWinds probe sparks fear in Corporate America | Technology

 Gary Gensler, who took the helm at the SEC in April, has tasked the agency with issuing new disclosure requirements ranging from cybersecurity to climate risk.
 While the hack was first reported by Reuters https://www.reuters.com/article/us-usa-cyber-treasury-exclusive-idUSKBN28N0PG more than nine months ago, the actual impact of the wide-scale digital spying operation, which U.S. officials say came from a Russian intelligence service, remains largely unknown.

 Government officials have shied away from sharing a comprehensive account of what was stolen or what the Russians were after, but described it as traditional government espionage.
-Scores of companies have referred to the hacks in SEC filings, but many cite the events only as an example of the sort of intrusion they might one day experience.
-Most who say they had SolarWinds software installed add that they do not believe their most sensitive data was taken or are unsure about the exact impact.
+In scores of SEC filings reviewed by Reuters, most companies referring to the SolarWinds hacks cite the events only as an example of the sort of intrusion they might one day experience.
+Of those that do say they had SolarWinds software installed, most say they do not believe their most sensitive data was taken.

-Sana Biotech, for example, declared in its annual 10k filing: "Although investigations remain ongoing regarding the extent to which our confidential information was accessed, lost or stolen as a result of this cyberattack on SolarWinds, any such access, loss or theft could have a materially adverse effect on our business."
-John Reed Stark, former head of the SEC's office of internet enforcement, said "companies will struggle to answer these questions – not just because these are broad, sweeping and all-encompassing requests, but also because the SEC is bound to discover some sort of mistake" in what they've previously disclosed.
+But some companies that say the hackers did get into their systems, such as Sana Biotech, admitted they cannot be sure there was a larger issue.
+"Although investigations remain ongoing regarding the extent to which our confidential information was accessed, lost or stolen as a result of this cyberattack on SolarWinds, any such access, loss or theft could have a materially adverse effect on our business," Sana Biotech declared in its annual 10k filing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)